wso2/product-apim/product-scenarios/4-application-development-using-apis/4.1-application-developers-should-be-able-to-use-apis-in-their-applications/4.1.1-registering-an-application/README.md

 When an Application want to use APIs in their applications

 ## Sample use case
-An Application developer wants to create an application, and to do that developer would go to the API store and create an application by providing the mandatory and non-mandatory values.
+An Application developer wants to create an application, and to do that developer would go to the API store and create an application.
+Once an application is created the application owner can generate tokens for the application.
 ## Supported versions
 All

 ## Pre-requisites
-User can use API publisher web application to implement entire flow
+User can use API store web application to implement entire flow

 ## Development guidelines
 Start wso2am-2.6.0 distribution by executing [APIM_HOME]/bin/wso2server.sh or [APIM_HOME]/bin/wso2server.bat
 Then user will need to login to API store.
-Once logged in, user can create an application by providing application name, policy, token type and description(optional).Once created application will be listed under 'Applications' in API store.
+Once logged in, user can create an application by providing application name, policy, token type and description(optional).Once created application will be listed under 'Applications' in API store and the owner can generate application tokens.

 ## Sample Configuration
 No additional configuration or data to be added to servers.